Flat faced cats are widely admired for their squashed features. Some popular flat faced cat breed are: Persians, Scottish Folds, and Exotic Shorthair.

 But wait, there’s more…

-The lower jaw is longer than the upper jaw, which is known as a mandibular bite.
+The lower jaw is longer than the upper jaw.
+Which is known as a mandibular bite.

-Oral tumors – that’s mouth cancer to you and me, can also arise commonly around the carnassial and canine teeth of brachycephalic breeds.
+Oral tumors – that’s mouth cancer to you and me – can also commonly arise around the carnassial and canine teeth of brachycephalic breeds.